Renown Park

 Renown Park shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area's educational profile is notable regionally, with university qualification rates of 33.7% among residents aged 15+, surpassing the South Australian average of 25.7% and that of the SA3 area at 28.8%.
-Bachelor degrees are most prevalent at 22.9%, followed by postgraduate qualifications (9.3%) and graduate diplomas (1.5%).
-Vocational credentials are also prominent, with 25.6% of residents aged 15+ holding such qualifications – advanced diplomas comprise 8.7% while certificates account for 16.9%.
+The area's educational profile is notable regionally with university qualification rates at 33.7% among residents aged 15+, surpassing the South Australian average of 25.7% and that of the SA3 area at 28.8%.
+Bachelor degrees are most prevalent at 22.9%, followed by postgraduate qualifications at 9.3% and graduate diplomas at 1.5%.
+Trade and technical skills are prominent, with 25.6% of residents aged 15+ holding vocational credentials - advanced diplomas at 8.7% and certificates at 16.9%.

-Educational participation is high, with 30.2% of residents currently enrolled in formal education.
-This includes 9.4% pursuing tertiary education, 7.9% in primary education, and 4.4% engaged in secondary education.
+Educational participation is notably high, with 30.2% of residents currently enrolled in formal education, including 9.4% in tertiary education, 7.9% in primary education, and 4.4% pursuing secondary education.

 Frequently Asked Questions - Education